-- Only one solute is involved by specific carrier. (i.e. it shows specificity) - The direction of transport is downhill (i.e from high concentration to low concentration). - The carrier can be saturated. (saturated means: has a capacity, can hold just A fixed amount of molecules) - ATP energy is not required. - They are specific each specific molecule has a certain carrier.
+- Only one solute is involved by specific carrier. (i.e. it shows specificity) - The direction of transport is downhill (i.e from high concentration to low concentration). - The carrier can be saturated. - (saturated means: has a capacity, can hold just - A fixed amount of molecules) - ATP energy is not required.
+The high concentration of urea in the blood the more urea will apear in urean - They are specific each specific molecule has - a certain carrier.